tinted-theming/tinted-fzf/README.md

 Source your favorite base16 colorscheme from the `fish` directory with the `source` command.
 This creates a global variable that will be persistent across shell sessions.

+## Contributing

+This repository includes a [GitHub Action](.github/workflows/update.yml) that builds the themes again.
+This keeps the themes up-to-date automatically.

+However, when you commit your work, please run `make` so that the build directories remain in sync.

 ## Screenshots

 ### Oceanicnext